Halifax Certified Translation

-When is a certified translation or court interpreter required?
+When is a stamped translation or court interpreter required?

 Official translation services of this kind are usually required for documents in any language that are used for an official procedure in the Republic of Serbia, or when using a Serbian document in an official context abroad.
 In Serbia, official court documents, diplomas, certificates and supporting documents for applications for any government service must often be submitted together with an official translation.

-For oral procedures with legal consequences such as weddings, or for certain notarisation procedures, a court interpreter may be required.
+For oral procedures with legal consequences such as weddings, or for certain notarization procedures, a court interpreter may be required.